Salatad/SalataNote/README.md

 # SalataNote

-A private untraceable beta Cryptocurrency that's built on the CryptoNote Cryptocurrency and based on the CryptoNote protocol.
+A private untraceable alpha Cryptocurrency that's built on the CryptoNote Cryptocurrency codebase and implemented the CryptoNote protocol.

-The cryptocurrency software is in the testing phase right now.
+The Cryptocurrency software is in the testing phase.
 The updated open-source code will be pushed shortly.
+A development guide and documentation will also be provided.

 Follow Us.